murphy6867/Full-Stack-Development-documentation/HTML/Basic_HTML.md

         </details>
         ```

-## `<f****igure>` and `<figcaption>****`
+## `<figure>` and `<figcaption>`

-The <figure> and <figcaption> tags in HTML are used together to mark up a self-contained piece of content that is referenced from the main content of a web page.
+The `<figure>` and `<figcaption>` tags in HTML are used together to mark up a self-contained piece of content that is referenced from the main content of a web page.

-The <figure> tag is used to mark up the self-contained content, which can include images, illustrations, diagrams, videos, code snippets, or any other media that stands alone and is referenced from the main content.
-It's worth noting that the <figure> and <figcaption> tags are not limited to images.
+The `<figure>` tag is used to mark up the self-contained content, which can include images, illustrations, diagrams, videos, code snippets, or any other media that stands alone and is referenced from the main content.
+It's worth noting that the `<figure>` and `<figcaption>` tags are not limited to images.
 They can be used for any type of self-contained content that requires a caption or description.

         ```
         <figure>